Next Starting Date

-This afternoon we follow the classic Chianti Wine Route’ through the most beautiful of all Tuscan landscapes.
+In the afternoon, we follow the classic Chianti Wine Route through the most beautiful of all Tuscan landscapes.
 Our leisurely pace guarantees time to enjoy the panoramas of soft green hills, and romantic honey-hued hamlets famous for their robust Chianti wines and gourmet cuisine, which we’ll savor.
 Our scenic route through the Arno valley finally leads us to Florence -the utterly romantic cradle of the Renaissance.
 On tonight’s dinner, the Chianti will naturally be the king of the party, with a tasting of this renowned wine on one of the most historical cities in the planet.

 Firenze - San Marino

-Enjoy the morning exploring Florence, with its 15th and 16th century palazzi (palaces), Ponte Vecchio, Piazza del Duomo, frescoed basilicas, haute-couture boutiques, and world-class museums—such as the Uffizi Gallery - teeming with Renaissance treasures by Botticelli, Leonardo da Vinci, Michelangelo, Titian, and more amazingness impossible to describe in words.
+Enjoy the morning exploring Florence, with its 15th and 16th-century palazzi (palaces), Ponte Vecchio, Piazza del Duomo, frescoed basilicas, haute-couture boutiques, and world-class museums—such as the Uffizi Gallery - teeming with Renaissance treasures by Botticelli, Leonardo da Vinci, Michelangelo, Titian, and more amazingness impossible to describe in words.
 You have to come and see by yourself.

-We then climb curlicue along SS67 - a favorite of Italian bikers - into the Appenines, The route unfurls a grin-inducing, non-stop combo of tight corners and whirling twisties before corkscrewing downhill to San Marino.
+We then climb curlicue along road SS67 - a favorite of Italian bikers - into the Apennines.
+The route unfurls a grin-inducing, non-stop combo of tight corners and whirling twisties before the corkscrewing downhill to San Marino.
 The fifth smallest nation in the world (and the sole survivor of Italy’s ancient city-state network), this tiny nation is pinned by the 13th century Cesta Castle atop Mt.
 Titano.
 We’ll ride to the summit for an unforgettable view and more smiles in and outside your helmet.